WaylonWalker/waylonwalkerv2/src/pages/blog/save-vim-macro.md

 _relieve some of that Macro Pressure_

-Now that we undertstand that macros are simply strings of text placed into a register, it becomes a bit more intuitive to edit them after they have been created.
+Now that we understand that macros are simply strings of text placed into a register, it becomes a bit more intuitive to edit them after being created.

-First paste the contents of the register into your current working buffer.
+First, paste the contents of the register into your current working buffer.

 ``` vim
 <C-R>q